MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Used Tools

-- Screaming Frog - crawl sitemap
+- Screaming Frog
 - Server logs - get list of visited pages and crawl it

 #### Instructions

+1. Crawl sitemap with Screaming Frog tool.
+2. Check which what pages are visited in server log files.
+3. Check pages which are indexed by Google and Bing.

 #### Example of Recommendation